Page last updated on 6/3/2021

 Telehealth (Telemedicine) Appointments

 Telehealth (telemedicine) visits are covered just like other medically necessary office visits.
 They are for patients needing routine care for chronic or general health conditions, including behavioral health.
-Visits are primarily scheduled between patients and healthcare providers who already have an established relationship.
-During the current state of emergency in Ohio, Medical Mutual is waiving the requirement that telehealth (telemedicine) visits have a visual encounter.
-Therefore, telephonic visits, in addition to web or app, will be covered at this time.
+Telephonic visits, in addition to web or app, will be covered.

 For members covered by self-funded plans, benefits may be different, and you should verify your coverage.
 If you have questions about your plan’s telehealth (telemedicine) coverage, check your benefit documents by logging in to My Health Plan or call Medical Mutual Customer Care using the phone number listed on your ID card.

-If you lost or are losing your employer health insurance coverage because of these unprecedented circumstances, we’d like to help.
+The coronavirus disease known as COVID-19 may have impacted your life in many ways.
+If you lost, or are losing, your employer health insurance coverage because of these unprecedented circumstances, Medical Mutual is here to help.
 You may be eligible for an individual health insurance plan.
-Visit Healthcare.gov/coronavirus for a helpful FAQ.

-Medical Mutual also has licensed sales representatives available to answer your questions.
-Give us a call toll free at 1-866-488-3266, Monday through Friday, 8 a.m. to 8 p.m.
-You can learn more about our plans by visiting our Plans & Products section.
+Medical Mutual has helpful licensed sales agents available to answer your questions and discuss your coverage options.
+You can call us toll free at 1-866-488-3266 (TTY 711 for hearing impaired) Monday through Friday, 8 a.m. to 8 p.m.
+You can also learn more about our plans in our Plans & Products section.

 COVID-19 is a respiratory disease caused by the most recently discovered coronavirus.
 The new virus and disease were unknown before the outbreak began in Wuhan, China, in December 2019.
 This is a rapidly evolving situation and the Centers for Disease Control and Prevention (CDC) and the Ohio Department of Health (ODH) continue to provide updated information as it becomes available.